rbouckaert/starbeast3/workshop/README.md

-**Step 2.11.** To set the initial date of each fossil, open the 'Tip Dates' tab.
-Enable 'Use tip dates'.
-Select 'Before the present' in the second dropdown box.
-Find fossil1, fossil2, and fossil3 on the list and set their initial 'Date' to the ages specified above.
+**Step 2.11.** To set the initial date of each fossil, open the `Tip Dates` tab.
+Enable `Use tip dates`.
+Select `Before the present` in the second dropdown box.
+Find fossil1, fossil2, and fossil3 on the list and set their initial `Date` to the ages specified above.

 Repeat the following four steps for each fossil in the table above:

 **Step 2.12.** We need to add a prior distribution for each fossil age.
-Open the 'Priors'  tab.
-For each fossil, first press '+ Add Prior' and select 'StarBeast3 MRCA Prior'.
+Open the `Priors`  tab.
+For each fossil, first press `+ Add Prior` and select `StarBeast3 MRCA Prior`.
 Then move the fossil over to the right hand side, and give the Taxon set an appropriate label (e.g., fossil1 can be called Ardipithecus).
 Press OK.

 **Step 2.13.** Find the fossil on the list of priors.
 Open the dropdown and select a LogNormal prior.
 Expand its settings by pressing the triangle.
-Enter the M and S values for the prior specified in the table above, ensuring that 'Mean in Real Space' is ticked.
-Tick the '**Tipsonly**' box (at the bottom).
+Enter the M and S values for the prior specified in the table above, ensuring that `Mean in Real Space` is ticked.
+Tick the `**Tipsonly**` box (at the bottom).

 **Step 2.14.** We also have to specify the clade that each fossil belongs to.
-For each fossil, press '+ Add Prior' once more, and select 'StarBeast3 MRCA Prior'.
+For each fossil, press `+ Add Prior` once more, and select `StarBeast3 MRCA Prior`.
 Move the **fossil and all other clade members** to the right hand side, and assign a suitable name.
-For example, move fossil1, sapiens, and troglodytes to the right, and save as 'Ardipithecus_clade'.
+For example, move fossil1, sapiens, and troglodytes to the right, and save as `Ardipithecus_clade`.

 **Step 2.15.** Find the clade on the list of priors.
-Tick the 'Monophyletic' box (at the bottom).
+Tick the `Monophyletic` box (at the bottom).
 We will **not** give these a height prior distribution.

 ![Selecting MRCA Priors](figs/fig3.png)